-This book describes many data structures that can be used in a wide variety of problems.
-There are also many examples of efficient algorithms.
-In general, our search algorithms strive to be at worst in $O(\log n)$ to find a record, while our sorting algorithms strive to be in $O(n \log n)$ .
-A few algorithms have higher asymptotic complexity, such as Floyd's all-pairs shortest-paths algorithm, whose running time is $\Theta(n^3)$ .
+This book describes data structures that can be used in a wide variety of problems, and many examples of efficient algorithms.
+In general, our search algorithms strive to be at worst in $O(\log n)$ to find a record, and our sorting algorithms strive to be in $O(n \log n)$.
+A few algorithms have higher asymptotic complexity.
+Both Floyd's all-pairs shortest-paths algorithm and standard matrix multiply have running times of $O(n^3)$ (though for both, the amount of data being processed is $O(n^2)$).

 Unfortunately, there are many computing problems for which the best possible algorithm takes a long time to run.
-A simple example is the Towers of Hanoi problem, which requires $2^n$ moves to "solve" a tower with n disks.
+A simple example is the Towers of Hanoi problem, which requires 2^n moves to "solve" a tower with n disks.
 It is not possible for any computer program that solves the Towers of Hanoi problem to run in less than $\Omega(2^n)$ time, because that many moves must be printed out.

 Besides those problems whose solutions must take a long time to run, there are also many problems for which we simply do not know if there are efficient algorithms or not.
 The best algorithms that we know for such problems are very slow, but perhaps there are better ones waiting to be discovered.
 Of course, while having a problem with high running time is bad, it is even worse to have a problem that cannot be solved at all!
-Problems of the later type do exist, and some are presented in Section 17.3.
+Such problems do exist, and are discussed in Section 17.3.